 5) Another way to use less paper is to use scratch Paper – When a printed page still has a lot of space on it, use it to take notes instead of wasting a fresh sheet of paper.
 Keep a stack of printed sheets next to your phone and use them to take notes during conversations.
 Use every square inch of both sides of a sheet before putting it in the recycle bin.

 Compost needs a certain ratio of brown material to green material, and paper makes a great brown material.
 Not all of us have access to straw, leaves or sawdust but most of us have access to lots of paper.
 If you don’t have enough at home, you can always raid the paper recycling bins at work.

 7) Shred Less

 Shredded paper is a problem.
 Most programs don’t allow shredded paper in paper recycling bins because it’s difficult to recycle.
 Minimize what you generate by shredding only what you need to.
 Tear off personal information like your credit card number or name and address for shredding, and put the rest into paper recycling bins.
 The shredded paper is great for compost or packing material.
 OK, this isn’t technically a “use less paper” tip but it’s a good one nonetheless.

-Recycling is only one of the three Rs -- reduction and reuse are important as well.
-If you use less paper and throw what you do generate into paper recycling bins, you can have a big impact on the environment.
+Recycling is only one of the three Rs — reduction and reuse are important as well.
+If you utilize these 7 ways to use less paper and throw what you do generate into paper recycling bins, you can have a big impact on the environment.